scal444/gromax/README.md

 - See the examples section in the documentation

 ## Future additions
-- A log parser to help get benchmarking data into a format suitable for analysis
 - A run executor to automate the benchmarking process.

 ## Long-term directions